jotavare/philosophers/README.md

 ## ABOUT
 Five philosophers reside in a house, sharing a dining table with a special spaghetti dish requiring two forks, one between each plate.
 To eat, a philosopher needs both left and right forks, which depend on neighbours' activities.
 They alternate between contemplating and dining, setting down both forks after a meal.

-The challenge I had to do lies in devising an algorithmic system ensuring no philosopher goes hungry, navigating the unpredictable nature of when others will dine or ruminate, all while perpetually balancing eating and thoughtful pursuits.
+The challenge I had, was to figure out how to make sure no philosopher goes hungry while dealing with the unpredictability of when others want to eat or think.
+It's like trying to create a system that keeps everyone fed without knowing when they'll be hungry or lost in thought.

 For further exploration of this problem, you can consult the <a href="https://en.wikipedia.org/wiki/Dining_philosophers_problem">Wikipedia</a> article.